 A major area of expertise for Ms. Kaplan is standardized test preparation.
-She tutors students privately and in small groups when preparing them to take the SAT, ACT, GRE, SSAT, HSPT, NECAP, PRAXIS, GED and SAT SUBJECT tests.
-Every fall and spring she runs an ACT prep class at a Catholic high school.
+She tutors students privately and in small groups when preparing them to take the SAT, ACT, GRE, SSAT, HSPT, NECAP, PRAXIS, and GED.
+In the past, she has run ACT prep classes at a Catholic high school.
 She also assists high school seniors prepare their Senior Projects and college essays and aids families as they negotiate the entire college application process.

 JOSEPH KOFI ACQUAH

 Joseph (Kofi) Acquah is a research economist at an international health institution.
 He graduated from Brown University with a PhD in economics after receiving a Masters in Health Economics from Duke University.
 Prior to that, he received his Bachelor of Science in Economics from the University of Washington.